 Here’s the thing: If you smoke or vape, you’re probably going to tell us that it totally works as a stress reliever and we’re a bunch of idiots.
 We realize there’s a fine line between sounding like we’re ignoring your lived experience and being useful providers of scientific research and data.
 So hear us out, maybe?

-What we’re going to do is break down what stress is, how nicotine (in cigarettes or in vape products like JUUL, PuffBars, etc.) impacts stress levels, how nicotine dependence fuels a frustrating cycle, and then we’ll throw in some general ideas for coping with stress in a way that doesn’t require using an addictive product.
+What we’re going to do is break down what stress is, how nicotine (in cigarettes or in vape products like JUUL, PuffBars, etc.) is associated with stress, how nicotine dependence fuels a frustrating cycle, and then we’ll throw in some general ideas for coping with stress in a way that doesn’t require using a product that contains something so addictive.

 Stress is normal.
 It’s a physical and mental reaction to changes/challenges.